Songs Unmasked: Techniques and Tips for Songwriting Success

 Author & Instructor

 Ben Camp teaches songwriting at Berklee College of Music.
-His songs have appeared in film and TV on networks like MTV, CBS, NBC, Fox, and more.
-He's written singles for Brice Fox, Tiesto, Victoria Justice, Sam Feldt, and others.
-His mission as an educator is to get you to write the best versions of the songs that only you can write.
+Their songs have appeared in film and TV on networks like MTV, CBS, NBC, Fox, and more.
+They have written singles for Brice Fox, Tiesto, Victoria Justice, Sam Feldt, and others.
+Ben's mission as an educator is simple: Help you write the songs that only you can write.

 What's Next?

-When taken for credit, Songs Unmasked: Techniques and Tips for Songwriting Success can be applied towards these associated programs:
+When taken for credit, Songs Unmasked: Techniques and Tips for Songwriting Success can be applied towards the completion of these related programs:

 Questions?